in-toto/community/GOVERNANCE.md

 For more information about the ITSC, please refer to the [ITSC Charter](CHARTER.md)

+### Onboarding and Offboarding (All Roles)

+Onboarding will be performed by granting permissions to the relevant repositories.
+To ease onboarding, any incoming members will have the opportunity to discuss the role with a member who is or has served in that role.

+Offboarding is effectively the opposite process, whereby now-uneeded permissions are removed.
+The departing member is encouraged to transfer any incomplete tasks by coordinating with other members, memorializing them in issues, or similar mechanisms.

 ## Decision Making

 Maintainer and ITSC decisions are made by a [lazy consensus](http://rave.apache.org/docs/governance/lazyConsensus.html) approach.
 When formal voting is required, members may abstain.
 Negative votes must be accompanied by an explanation or alternative proposal.